dotnet/docs/docs/standard/microservices-architecture/microservice-ddd-cqrs-patterns/implement-value-objects.md

 ## How to persist value objects in the database with EF Core 2.0

 You just saw how to define a value object in your domain model.
-But, how can you actually persist it into the database through Entity Framework Core which usually targets entities with identity?
+But, how can you actually persist it into the database through Entity Framework (EF) Core which usually targets entities with identity?

 ### Background and older approaches using EF Core 1.1

-As background or history, a limitation when using EF Core 1.0 and 1.1 was that you cannot use  [complex types](https://docs.microsoft.com/de-de/dotnet/api/system.componentmodel.dataannotations.schema.complextypeattribute?view=netframework-4.7) as defined in EF 6.x in the traditional .NET Framework.
+As background, a limitation when using EF Core 1.0 and 1.1 was that you cannot use  [complex types](https://docs.microsoft.com/dotnet/api/system.componentmodel.dataannotations.schema.complextypeattribute?view=netframework-4.7) as defined in EF 6.x in the traditional .NET Framework.
 Therefore, if using EF Core 1.0 or 1.1, you needed to store your value object as an EF entity with an ID field.
 Then, so it looked more like a value object with no identity, you could hide its ID so you make clear that the identity of a value object is not important in the domain model.
 You could hide that ID by using the ID as a [shadow property](https://docs.microsoft.com/ef/core/modeling/shadow-properties ).
 Since that configuration for hiding the ID in the model is set up in the EF infrastructure level, it would be kind of transparent for your domain model.

 In the initial version of eShopOnContainers (.NET Core 1.1), the hidden ID needed by EF Core infrastructure was implemented in the following way in the DbContext level, using Fluent API at the infrastructure project.
 Therefore, the ID was hidden from the domain model point of view, but still present in the infrastructure.